Complete Guide to Kokujiyaki (Iwate Prefecture) | The Charm of the Northern Limit Folk Kiln with 200 Years of History and Present Day

 Relationship with the Hachinohe Domain

-Development as Everyday Tableware for the Common People
+Development as Everyday Tableware for Common People

-Encounter with the Folk Art Movement
+Encounter with the Folk Craft Movement

-Modernization and Preservation of Tradition
+Modernization and Maintenance of Tradition

 Commitment to Local Clay

-Glaze Composition and Application
+Glaze Mixing and Glaze Application

 Firing Technique